lacazeto/ordersTracking_Kata/README.md

 > npm run bootstrap

-## Run Project
+## Project Execution

 FrontEnd sitting on the localhost:3000

 BackEnd sitting on the localhost:4000